How does my No Claims Bonus work?

 5 years NCB = 65%

-It is worth noting that the discount may alter depending on your insurer.
+However, it is worth noting that the discount will almost definitely alter depending on your insurer.

 Often, 5-6 years will be the maximum amount of discount you can accrue, so even if you have more than 5-6 years, you won’t receive any further discount.